dmwm/auth-proxy-server/README.md

     "rootCAs": ["/path/certificates/CA.crt", "/path/certificates/CA1.crt"],
     "verbose": false,
     "log_file": "/tmp/access.log",
+    "stomp_config": {
+        "bufSize": 1024,
+        "uri": "URI",
+        "login": "bla",
+        "password": "bla",
+        "endpoint": "endpoint",
+        "verbose": true
+    },
     "port": 8181
 }
 EOF
 ```
+The ingress section allows to route incoming requests to specified backend
+services and it is based on path matching.
+The `log_file` controls writing logs
+to provided log file, the logs will be rotated on daily basis.
+The
+`stomp_config` section controls ability to send logs to StompAMQ endpoint.
+The `cric_url` and `cric_file` controls CRIC usage.
+If `cric_file` is provided
+it will be used to initialize CRIC map which later can be updated by fetching
+data through `cric_url`.
+The `update_cric` controls update interval for
+fetching new CRIC map.

+#### Building and runnign the code

 The code can be build as following:
 ```